mmiller2321/Demo-CloudApp-Spring-Boot/README.md

 6. In the Elastic Beanstalk menu, go down to your environment and click on configuration.
 Scroll down to environment properties and add the following variable then click the apply button.
     - Name: SERVER_PORT
     - Value: 5000
 8. In the Elastic Beanstalk menu, click the [APP NAME]-env link under environments.
-Click the ‘upload & deploy’ button.
+Click the `upload & deploy` button.
 Upload the Jar file (with updated AWS configurations from step 5e).
 Click deploy and wait for the changes to take place.
-9. In the Elastic Beanstalk menu, go down and click “go to environment” link to access your web application.
+9. In the Elastic Beanstalk menu, go down and click `go to environment` link to access your web application.
     - NOTE: If the database queries are not working properly double check the database table name (upper/lower case) and AWS needs exact table names for proper queries.
 10. Your web application is now accessible in the cloud and connected to a MySQL database.